What Are All Of The Factors Of 27

 Prime Factorization

 Prime factorization is the process of expressing a number as a product of its prime factors.
 A prime number is a number greater than 1 that has only two factors: 1 and itself.
 The prime factorization of 27 is 3 x 3 x 3, or 3³.
-This means that 27 can be expressed as 3 raised to the power of 3.
+In plain terms, 27 can be expressed as 3 raised to the power of 3.
 Understanding prime factorization is useful for various mathematical operations, such as finding the greatest common divisor (GCD) and the least common multiple (LCM) of two or more numbers.

 Factor Pairs